 - In a large casserole dish, optionally place another splash of oil or oil spray, then sauté the onions until they start to brown.2 Red onions

 - Add in the crushed garlic, paprika and bay leaves.
-Stir well for 60 seconds.4 cloves garlic, 1 tsp smoked paprika, 2 bay leaves
+Stir well for 60 seconds.4 cloves garlic, 1 teaspoon smoked paprika, 2 bay leaves

-- Pop in the tomato puree and again, mix well.1 tbsp tomato puree
+- Pop in the tomato puree and again, mix well.1 tablespoon tomato puree

 - Pop in the pre-cooked sausages.
 Simmer for 20 minutes uncovered, either on the stove top or in the oven.
 If in the oven, it needs to be on gas mark 5 (190°C/ 375°F).